 This study found frequent five minute low-intensity breaks of physical activity improved mood, cognition, and food cravings more than sitting uninterrupted for six hours.

 In this graphic, researchers illustrated dashed lines to represent optimal blood sugar ranges.
 The study concluded breaking up prolonged sitting with intermittent low-intensity exercise is more likely to keep blood sugar in the optimal range.

-Interrupting sitting lowered blood glucose to improve overall health.
+Interrupting sitting lowers blood glucose to healthier levels.

 While physical activity has been shown to improve cognitive performance and well-being, office workers are essentially sedentary.
 We compared the effects of physical activity performed as (i) one bout in the morning or (ii) as microbouts spread out across the day to (iii) a day spent sitting, on mood and energy levels and cognitive function.

 In a randomized crossover trial, 30 sedentary adults completed each of three conditions: 6 h of uninterrupted sitting (SIT), SIT plus 30 min of moderate-intensity treadmill walking in the morning (ONE), and SIT plus six hourly 5-min microbouts of moderate-intensity treadmill walking (MICRO).
 Self-perceived energy, mood, and appetite were assessed with visual analog scales.
 Vigor and fatigue were assessed with the Profile of Mood State questionnaire.
 Cognitive function was measured using a flanker task and the Comprehensive Trail Making Test.
 Intervention effects were tested using linear mixed models.